iithbt/iithbt.github.io/_posts/articles/2016-09-12-IS-CGPA-THE-ONLY-SCALE-OF-KNOWLEDGE.md

+---
+layout: post
+title: "Is CGPA the only scale of knowledge"
+categories: articles
+excerpt: Let me start by introducing the concept of Cumulative Grade Point Average (or C.G.P.A. for short) for those who are unacquainted.
+image:
+  feature: welcome.jpg
+date: 2016-09-12
+---

 <span id="internal-source-marker_0.705673435004428"
 class="anchor"></span>Let me start by introducing the concept of Cumulative Grade Point Average (or C.G.P.A. for short) for those who are